StyraInc/regal/README.md

 By default, all rules are currently **enabled**.

 If you'd like to see more rules, please [open an issue](https://github.com/StyraInc/regal/issues) for your feature request, or better yet, submit a PR!
-See the [custom rules](#custom-rules) section for more information on how to develop your own rules, for yourself or for inclusion in Regal.
+See the [custom rules](/docs/custom-rules) page for more information on how to develop your own rules, for yourself or for inclusion in Regal.

 ## Configuration